The Roman Empire

 The pupils study the Roman soldiers and their formations and compare these to what they discovered in their Greek topic.
 The children also study the unsuccessful and successful attempts by the Roman army to invade Britain.

-The children read and study the key vocabulary required to retell the story of the Little Red Riding Hood.
+The children listen to, and use the key vocabulary required to talk about seasons and the weather.

 THE SCIENCES